 A telephonic round is a great way to accelerate the screening process.
 But it has to be used effectively by the recruiters.
 Instead of merely matching if the candidate’s experience and skill-set match the job requirements, understanding their requirements and expectations is also important.
 Something we try extensively at Workship.

-In the telephonic round, you must be able to know:
+Through the telephonic interview round, you should be able to figure out:

-- Candidates understanding of the role (Clarify wherever needed- they should have clarity on this)
+- Candidates understanding of the role (Clarify wherever needed- they should have clarity on the role)

 - Candidates expectations from the role and the company (In terms of growth and learning)